SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 Since there's only 8 days available for that type of work, that means there needs to be _at least_ 6-7 hours of free time available every one of those 8 days.

 Of course, this is just an example, but it's a realistic scenario that I'm sure many testers can relate to.
+I've personally worked with systems where developers would _regularly_ make 10-20 line changes in a couple hours and then say those changes required a full regression test run because everything was so tightly coupled to the parts they changed.

 This sort of system is _primed_ to make QA a bottleneck, and it's very easy for the development to slow down and for quality to be compromised because of it.
 You _could_ put more QA folks on each team, but that doesn't entirely eliminate the problem.

-If programmers are writing those sorts of tests up front, then the bottleneck is eliminated completely.
+If programmers are writing those sorts of tests up front, then the bottleneck is eliminated completely, and QA's time is freed up so they can add much more value to the team.

 ### Test suite execution time